sematext/docs/docs/agents/sematext-agent/containers/installation.md

 Besides providing several bind mounts for Docker socket, _procfs_ and journal directory, tokens are required to ship data to the right place.
 Sematext Agent will gather data about running processes on the system, basic operating system metrics, machine/instance related information, and ship it to the Infra App token.
 It will also detect active containers and start collecting different container metrics such as memory usage, network I/O statistics, disk throughput, etc.

 By default, the US region receiver endpoints are used to ship data to Sematext Cloud.
-You can override receiver addresses by either passing `SERVER_BASE_URL` for metrics receivers, `LOGS_RECEIVER_URL` and `EVENTS_RECEIVER_URL` for log and event receivers respectively or specify an alternative region via `REGION` environment variable.
+You can override receiver addresses by either passing `SERVER_BASE_URL` for metrics receivers, `LOGS_RECEIVER_URL` and `EVENTS_RECEIVER_URL` for log and event receivers respectively or specify an alternative (`EU`) region via `REGION` environment variable.

+**Note that if any of the** `*_URL` **environment variables are set, region specific receiver endpoints are ignored.**

 #### Run Sematext Agent with a Config File

-Mount the configuration file into the container and set the path to the configuration file ```-v /opt/st-agent/st-agent.yml:/opt/st-agent/st-agent.yml \``` via CONFIG_FILE environment variable.
+Mount the configuration file into the container and set the path to the configuration file ```-v /opt/st-agent/st-agent.yml:/opt/st-agent/st-agent.yml ``` via `CONFIG_FILE` environment variable.

 ```bash
 $ docker run -d  --restart always --privileged -P --name st-agent \